Matthew-McRaven/Pepp/README.md

 # Build from Sources

 When cloning this project, please use `--recurse-submodules`.
+Please install [git lfs](https://git-lfs.com), which we use to manage binary assets like images and icons.

 It is recommended to build the application from within Qt Creator.